awbranch/shillcares/README.md

 ## TODOs

-x - Send the foundation an html formatted email
-- Send the applicant an html formatted email
-- Can logos be included in the html
-- Log the application to the console, so it can be found if lost
-- Display a progress message to the user while submitting
-- Display a success message to the user
+x - Send the foundation an html formatted email x - Send the applicant an html formatted email x - Can logos be included in the html x - Log the application to the console, so it can be found if lost x - Display a progress message to the user while submitting x - Display a success message to the user
 - Display an error message to the user - Can they get back into the form without loosing all their work?
 May need to not remove the form from the dom when submitting but just hide it?
 - Check what happens if after the form is completed they go back again, is it cleared?
 - What happens if they hit the back button while the form is submitting?